-We have reviewed the privacy policies of third party services we use.
+We have reviewed the privacy policies of third party services we use (most of which are listed above).
 They provide adequate protections when information is shared outside of the European Economic Area.

 There are exemptions to data protection regulations that may require us to share data about you, including requests by law enforcement.
-This includes requirements and orders in the United States, where we are based.
+This includes requirements and orders in the United States, where our fiscal sponsor is based.
 A full list of EU exemptions are listed on the ICO website.
 This also applies to data held about you by third party services we use.

 The General Data Protection Regulation gives EU citizens the following rights: